Guarantee & Returns

 found in Lodge's Portraits of the Illustrious Personages of

 Great Britain etc.

 By the mid nineteenth century distinct techniques had become almost 'de rigour' for engraving various parts of a plate - the sky, flesh tones, trees, water, fabrics, metal etc. Plates were no longer engraved by one but by several people who specialised in various techniques.
 This led to a gradual deterioration in the artistic worth of the prints produced, engraving became more of a manufacture than an art.

-Later in the nineteenth century the technique was developed to deposit a very thin coating of steel on a copper plate, this made it even easier to produce 'steel' engravings and accelerated the decline in quality.
+Later in the nineteenth century the technique was developed to deposit a very thin coating of steel on a copper plate.
+This process is called steel facing (a form of electroplating), and made it even easier to produce 'steel' engravings from relatively soft copper plates.

 How to distinguish between copper and steel engravings

 Look at the date of publication (if shown), if it's before 1821 it will be copper, if after 1830 almost certainly steel, or steel-faced copper.
 If it is undated, or between these dates, one can still usually tell from the style of engraving.
 With copper engravings areas of parallel lines are further apart, the lines look heavier and the impression has an overall softer, warmer feel.
 Steel engravings have an almost silvery feel, the parallel and cross-hatched lines are much closer together and sharper, see illustrations above.